StarVid: Enhancing Semantic Alignment in Video Diffusion Models via Spatial and SynTactic Guided Attention Refocusing: Methodologies

-In this section, we first discuss the rationale for enhancing motion correspondence through CA map adjustments, as detailed in \secref{motivation-1}.
-We then analyze the underlying causes of \textbf{\emph{subject count mismatch}} and \textbf{\emph{incorrect motion binding}} by visualizing the CA maps of nouns and verbs, comparing successful video-text alignment (positive examples) and misalignment (negative examples) using Modelscope~\cite{wang2023modelscope} in \secref{motivation-2}.
-This analysis leads to two key observations that motivate us to develop spatial-aware (\secref{spatial}) and syntax-aware (\secref{camapContLoss}) attention-based constraints to improve multiple subject-motion correspondence.
+In this section, we first discuss the rationale for enhancing semantic correspondence through CA map refocusing, as detailed in \secref{motivation-1}.
+We then analyze the underlying causes of \textbf{\emph{subject count mismatch}} and \textbf{\emph{incorrect motion binding}} by visualizing the CA maps of nouns and verbs in \secref{motivation-2}.
+This analysis leads to two key observations that motivate us to develop StarVid (\secref{our_method}) to improve multiple subject-motion correspondence.